becauro/ReactNative_CRUD_SQLite/readme.md

 ### NOTE about Expo

 If you're used with Expo, try adapt the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation.
-In order to use an Expo code directly into Android Studio Emulator or Device, I think [this doc ](https://docs.expo.dev/bare/exploring-bare-workflow/) can help you somehow.

 PS: I've not tested it yet.
 I'm just giving you what documentation says!